Playing the Long Game

 Like many universities across the nation, Pepperdine will not be opening its fall sporting events to spectators unless guidance from county health officials changes.
 With October’s much-anticipated Blue and Orange Madness to celebrate the kick-off of men’s and women’s basketball seasons, the absence of spectators is one that will be felt deeply by students, alumni, and athletes alike.
 Although many sporting events will be equipped with streaming abilities, the camaraderie and excitement shared by experiencing it in the stands will be missed but not forgotten.

 In times of great uncertainty, live sporting events, as well as other forms of in-person entertainment, provide a valuable escape from day-to-day anxieties and important benefits to mental health.
-In a conversation about navigating the future of live events with Pepperdine’s Institute for Entertainment, Media, Sports, and Culture held virtually in May, producer Valarie Benning Thompson, who has managed stadium, arena, and theatrical tours nationally and internationally for three decades, shared why these events are so exhilarating.
+In a conversation about navigating the future of live events with Pepperdine’s Institute for Entertainment, Media, and Sports, held virtually in May, producer Valarie Benning Thompson, who has managed stadium, arena, and theatrical tours nationally and internationally for three decades, shared why these events are so exhilarating.

-“There’s nothing like being in the arena when everybody is laughing and enjoying it or watching a concert and feeling the vibrations [of the music] beneath their feet,” she says.
-“The audience wants to come back and be a part of it.
-[Performers] need to be able to feel the energy from the audience, so it’ll be difficult for them to have the audience so far back that they can’t see or feel them.”
+“There’s nothing like being in the arena when everybody is laughing and enjoying it or watching a concert and feeling the vibrations the music beneath their feet,” she says.
+“The audience wants to come back and be a part of it. need to be able to feel the energy from the audience, so it’ll be difficult for them to have the audience so far back that they can’t see or feel them.”